01mf02/jq-lang-spec/icfp.typ

 transformed to increasingly low-level intermediate representations called HIR (@hir) and MIR (@mir).
 After this, the semantics part starts:
-@values defines the type of JSON values and the elementary operations that jq provides for it.
-Furthermore, it defines other basic data types such as errors, exceptions, and streams.
+@values defines several data types and corresponding lambda terms, such as values, value results, and streams.
 @semantics shows how to evaluate jq filters on a given input value.
 @updates presents our new approach to executing updates and compares it with the traditional approach used in jq.